tinker495/Xtructure/doc/hashtable.md

 ## Key `HashTable` Details

 *   **Cuckoo Hashing**: Uses `CUCKOO_TABLE_N` (an internal constant, typically small e.g. 2-4) hash functions/slots per primary index to resolve collisions.
 This means an item can be stored in one of `N` locations.
-*   **`hash_func_builder(pytree_example)`**: Generates a JIT-compiled hash function tailored for the provided PyTree structure.
-    *   It converts the PyTree to bytes, then to `jnp.uint32` arrays, and applies `xxhash`.
-    *   Returns both the final hash value and the item's byte representation (used for precise equality checks during lookup to resolve hash collisions).
 *   **`HashTable.build(dataclass, seed, capacity)`**:
     *   `dataclass`: The *class* of your custom data structure (e.g., `MyDataValue`).
 An instance of this class (e.g., `MyDataValue.default()`) is used internally to define the table structure.
     *   `seed`: Integer seed for hashing.